Sam Smith (American politician): Open Housing Law

+Other actions

 Smith served as president of the city council for eight years and ran unsuccessfully for Mayor of Seattle four times during his council tenure.
 He also chaired the Public Safety Committee, Housing and Human Services Committee, Labor Committee, and the Utilities Committee.

 Smith was a fiscal and moral conservative who focused his legislative priorities on alleviating urban concerns, especially among Seattle's minorities.
-In 1968, he spearheaded the municipal Open Housing Law, which prohibited discrimination in housing, and passed the council unanimously.
-Smith also successfully pushed for the city to hire more black firefighters and police officers after he found out that there was only one in each department.
+Smith successfully pushed for the city to hire more black firefighters and police officers after he found out that there was only one in each department.
 He also pushed against rate increases in Seattle City Light during his tenure.

 In 1985, the municipal league named Smith "Outstanding Legislator of the Year."
 The same year, Governor Booth Gardner designated "Sam Smith Day" in his honor.

+In 1989, Smith was the lone vote against Seattle's Family Leave Ordinance.
+The law allowed city employees to extend benefits to domestic partners, bringing the city into compliance with its employment discrimination laws and making it the largest city to provide health insurance benefits to employees' unmarried cohabiting partners.
+Smith advocated for citizens to veto the law, but a referendum against it was defeated in 1990.
+Smith blamed his vote on this law for rallying Seattle's LGBTQ community against him.
+He believed that they caused the Municipal League to downgrade his rating, and resented Cal Anderson for accusing him of homophobia.

 In 1991, Smith ran for reelection for a seventh term, facing Boeing engineer and activist Sherry Harris.
 In the general election, Harris defeated Smith 65% to 35%.
-There were various reasons for Smith's defeat, including long hospitalizations due to complications from diabetes, the passing of his wife, and to the mobilization of Seattle's LGBT community, who were upset with some of his socially conservative positions.
+There were various reasons for Smith's defeat, including long hospitalizations due to complications from diabetes, the passing of his wife, and to the mobilization of Seattle's LGBTQ community, who were upset with some of his socially conservative positions.